nexlinkproject/nexlink-ml/README.md

 # NEXTLINK - MACHINE LEARNING REPO

 ## Description
 This repository contains the code and resources for training machine learning text classification model, scheduling algorithm, and feedback learning for Nextlink application.

-The repository divided into 3 folders, that is notebook as it is contain all of ipynb files, model which contains all the saved and exported model and components, and dataset.
+### Directory
+- Notebook : Contains python files for the model, scheduling algorithm, and feedback learning
+- dataset : contains dataset csv file for the models
+- model : contains exported files (.h5, .pkl)

 ## 1. Navigate and Get The Dataset File